William9701/SocialMedia_BackedAPI/README.md

 ACCESS_TOKEN_EXPIRE_MINUTES = 60(base)

 ````
 ### Note: SECRET_KEY in this exmple is just a psudo key.
-You need to get a key for youself and you can get the SECRET_KEY  from fastapi documantion.
+You need to get a key for youself and you can get the SECRET_KEY  from fastapi documantion!